Liqwid-Labs/liqwid-liquidation-bot/README.md

 > working as intended.

 Each liquidation bot will liquidate a single market only.
-If you wish to liquidate loans in multiple markets, you must run two separate batching bots, set up individual wallets, and set up their env-files (details below) accordingly.
+If you wish to liquidate loans in multiple markets, you must run two separate liquidation bots, set up individual wallets, and set up their env-files (details below) accordingly.

 ## Usage